-- the work of the external auditor; - the financial management and governance self-assessment process; and - the work of the Finance Director within the Trust who has responsibility for the development and maintenance of the internal control framework.
+- the work of the external auditor; - the financial management and governance self-assessment process; and - the work of the Finance and Operations Director within the Trust who has responsibility for the development and maintenance of the internal control framework. - the work of the internal scrutiny function. - the correspondence from the ESFA.
+For example, 'minded to' letters.